dborstlap/Restoring-Extremely-Dark-Images-In-Real-Time-1/README.md

 ### Training and Testing

-The network was trained for 1 Million iterations on RAW images.
+We trained the network for 1 Million iterations on RAW images.
 As RAW images are bulky, reading them from storage is an expensive step.
-We thus loaded the entire decoded dataset into CPU RAM for 8-10x faster training.
-We thus recommend doing the same at cost of high CPU RAM utilisation (app.
-60 GB).
+We therefore recommend loading the dataset into CPU RAM for 8-10x faster training.

 If loading dataset into RAM first clear your swap,